Liam-Booth-Data/impact_evaluation/README.md

   ]
 ```

 This was the first challenge for me as we did not yet have any pictures, let alone the annotations.
 Therefore the first job was to capture around 100 images of the different reports we had currently, and annotate each of them.
 A tool called labelme was used for this, and this helped in drawing the bounding boxes around the objects I wanted to capture, label these boxes with their different object names, and lastly export these images and annotations into a COCO format.
-Below is a picture of essientially what annotations look like visually within a image.
+Below is a picture of essentially what annotations look like visually within a image.

 ![Annotations example](screenshots/annotations-example.png)